Montessori Mom

 Box Maracas

 Secure the top with glue or tape.
 Decorate with paper or collage materials.
-Have fun shaking your new instrument to the music.
+Have fun shaking your new instrument to the music!
+If your child loves making music with homemade instruments, they might also enjoy a Hape Mighty Mini Band set to expand their musical explorations.

 Box Lyre